vaibhavkapase1302/AWS-Services/Amazon MemoryDB/README.md

 Delivering both in-memory performance and Multi-AZ durability, MemoryDB can be used as a high-performance primary database for your microservices applications, eliminating the need to separately manage both a cache and durable database.

+**shard**

+A shard is a hierarchical arrangement of nodes, each wrapped in a cluster.
+Shards support replication.
+Within a shard, one node functions as the read/write primary node.
+All the other nodes in a shard function as read-only replicas of the primary node.
+MemoryDB supports multiple shards within a cluster.
+This support enables partitioning of your data in a MemoryDB cluster.